 Prompt Templates

-Prompt templates define the default text for each context menu action.
-They are the instructions sent to the AI along with the selected request/response or issue context.
-Edit them in Settings → Prompt Templates.
+Prompt templates define default instructions for context menu actions.
+They are sent together with selected Burp context.

 Template